The 10 Best AI Contract Management Software Tools in 2026

 Types of AI in Contract Management

 Not all "AI" in contract software does the same thing.
-Understanding the categories helps you focus on what matters for your workflow.
+Understanding the categories helps you focus on what matters for your legal workflow.
 The feature that saves a startup founder 30 minutes is very different from the one that helps an enterprise legal team manage 10,000 legacy contracts.

 1. AI Contract Drafting